TOP

 plastic and sealed.
 Any liquid in a carry-on

-container cannot exceed a 3 oz. and must be
+container cannot exceed 3 oz. and must be

 wrapped with all other such containers in a